 The Gender & Gender Identity Colloquium highlights feminist research and debates challenging Western culture definition of gender as a binary concept, with two rigidly fixed options: male or female, both grounded in a person's physical anatomy.
 Through multiple presentations we intend to reach farther into the understanding of biology, gender expression, and gender identity as intersected in a multidimensional array of possibilities.

 Since 1994, October is nationally recognized as Gay, Lesbian, Bisexual, Transgender, Queer (GLBTQ) History Month.
 Keeping with the spirit of this month as an educational platform, we decided to highlight research topics centered around gender & gender identity.
 Topics from previous colloquiums have included; gender and identity within the media, gender and political activism, cultural construction of gender, psychology of sex roles, and teaching diversity specific to LGBTQ history in the classroom.

-This event is FREE and open to the public and is held on the Texas Tech University Campus in the Student Union Building meeting rooms.
+This event is FREE and open to the public and is held on the Texas Tech University Campus in the Student Union Building.